kkx/fabric_demos/event_demo/README.md

 ```
 - Install gohfc following the instructions from their github repository.
 - Compile setup.go and run it with myConfig.yaml
-- You should view in the output the event logs trigged by invokes
+- You should receive from the line command output the event logs trigged by invokes